shayanzarbash/auth-app/README.md

 # Getting Started with Create React App And FireBase

-This project was bootstrapped with React at Front-End and Firebase at Database.
+This project was bootstrapped with React at Front-End and Firebase at Database.\
-Auth Project create by reactJS.
+Auth Project create by reactJS.\
-First Signup in Project and then Signin.
+First Signup in Project and then Signin.\
+The Project use Tailwind,TypeScript.

 ### `npm install`
 First npm install and then run